swcarpentry/python-novice-inflammation/pages/05-defensive.md

 The good news is,
 doing these things will speed up our programming, not slow it down.
-As in real carpentry&mdash;the kind done with lumber&mdash;the time saved by measuring carefully before cutting a piece of wood is much greater than the time that measuring takes.
+As in real carpentry --- the kind done with lumber --- the time saved by measuring carefully before cutting a piece of wood is much greater than the time that measuring takes.

 ### Assertions

 The first step toward getting the right answers from our programs is to assume that mistakes *will* happen